 Moreover, MBB allow a lot of independence, with the expectation that the consultant would be able handle a project, while at the Big 4, there could be supervision, with a manager making suggestions and providing support.

-MBB may be where the big money is, but the Big 4 firms are where some work/life balance exists.
+MBB may be where the big money is, but the Big 4 firms are where some work/life balance exists – only in relative terms though.
 MBB are a much tougher taskmaster than the Big 4 for consultants, and they work long hours, which affects their family and social relationships.
 The Big 4 treat their clients much more softly, compared with MBB.

 If one takes into account only the annual salary, MBB do a little better.
 But there is no significant difference with the Big 4 when you calculate the per-hour wage, because of the shorter hours at the latter.